Is your website design truly responsive? Learn how to test responsive design of a website easily. Two simple methods to test responsive web design.

 #2 Web Browser Developer Tool

-- Open the website in new tab of Google Chrome.
+- Open the website in a new tab of Google Chrome.

 - From right-click menu, click Inspect Element.
 Chrome Dev Tools Window will open.

-- On Dev Tools Window locate the option call Toggle device toolbar, click it.
+- On Dev Tools Window locate the option called Toggle device toolbar, and click it.

-- Clicking Toggle device toolbar will take to Device Mode’s screen emulator.
+- Clicking Toggle device toolbar will take you to Device Mode’s screen emulator.

-- Using this screen emulator, you can test responsive and device-specific viewports of website.
+- Using this screen emulator, you can test responsive and device-specific viewports of the website.

 Want to read more about this Google Chrome feature?
 Here is an official article.

 How to Make Your WordPress Website Responsive

 You can make your WordPress website design responsive either using Responsive WordPress Themes or using WordPress plugins.